isamaues/SinesTA/INSTALLATION_GUIDE.md

 https://pypi.org/project/llvmlite/

-if that is your case, jump to step N of Installing llvmlite.
+if that is your case, jump to step 3 of Installing llvmlite.

 - 2. You have an older version or do not even have any instance of llvm on your device.